GREAT SEDONA HIKES

 Click on the photos below for a bigger view

-For those of you who have a GPS unit, I have the GPS data available for the hike.
+For those of you who have a GPS unit, I have GPS data available for the hike which include "tracks," the route and waypoints.

 Great Sedona Hikes